Quantum Error-Corrected Computation of Molecular Energies: Introduction

 In QEC, logical qubits are encoded in a protected subspace of a higher-dimensional Hilbert space, typically that of a larger number of physical qubits.
 This redundancy allows for the detection and correction of errors without directly measuring or disturbing the logical information.
 The quantum gates operating in the circuit are also encoded at the logical level, and error syndromes are measured periodically, enabling the identification of errors and the application of corrections~\cite{Gottesman1997-ka}.
 Replacing physical qubits with logical qubits ensures that multiple independent errors on different qubits are necessary in order to corrupt the logical information, resulting in a smaller overall error probability.

 Though QEC is necessary for implementing scalable, complex algorithms like QPE, there is a tradeoff between the error suppression of noise and the resources required to implement a QEC protocol.
-In addition to an increase in the number of physical qubits required, the circuits have to be designed in a fault-tolerant (FT) manner to ensure that independent gate errors result in errors on logical qubits that are effectively independent.
+In addition to an increase in the number of physical qubits required, the circuits have to be designed in a fault-tolerant (FT) manner to keep the spread of errors under control.
 There are implementations of QEC protocols and gates that are naturally FT (i.e., transversal gates, Steane QEC gadgets~\cite{Steane1996}), but more often than not, one must tailor protocols to handle error propagation by catching errors before they can spread.
 This often comes at the cost of increasing the circuit overhead in terms of physical circuit depth and number of physical qubits.

 In practice, however, the large overhead often makes FT protocols underperform other less demanding designs.
 Partial FT designs aim to significantly reduce the largest sources of overhead at the cost of sacrificing strict fault-tolerance~\cite{Dangwal2025, Toshio2024, Akahoshi2024, Self2022_natphys}.
 For example, in~\cite{Toshio2024, Akahoshi2024} the authors replace the resource-intensive FT magic state distillation and gate synthesis protocols with a much lighter non-FT preparation and injection of arbitrary-angle rotations in the surface code.
 Similarly, identifying hardware features, such as native gate sets and noise characteristics, can allow for tailored QEC protocols that minimize error propagation while avoiding unnecessary resource overhead.